 “Negative rates have been one of the unconventional policy tools [used] since the global financial crisis,” says David Lebovitz, executive director and global market strategist at J.P.
 Morgan Asset Management.
 “If you look at any traditional income textbook, there is no mention of negative interest rates.
 This has been an experiment over the course of the past decade, with the main players being people like the ECB and the central bank of Sweden.”

 How negative rates work

 Negative interest rates operate in an upside-down world of banking.
-Instead of a bank paying you to park your cash in a savings account or certificate of deposit (CDs), you’ll (theoretically) have to pay them to hold onto your cash.
+Instead of a bank paying you to park your cash in a savings account or a certificate of deposit (CD), you’ll (theoretically) have to pay them to hold onto your cash.
 Think of it like a storage fee.
 And instead of having to pay interest on a loan if you go out and buy a car, you’ll (supposedly) earn a little bit of money with negative rates.

 “It flips the banking model on its head,” McBride says.

 Negative rates for consumers wouldn’t just one day happen on its own.
 It’d likely be determined based on the interest rate that the Fed sets: the federal funds rate.
 If officials decided to cut that benchmark borrowing cost, they’d then elect to charge banks a fee for parking their reserves in accounts at the Fed.
 Banks would then pass that policy rate on to consumer products, meaning it’d get filtered through to the rest of the economy.

 “A negative rate means you are more concerned with the return of capital rather than the return on capital,” Lebovitz says.